victoroalvarez/shell-aware/README.md

 This command takes everything inside home/ directory and symlinks it to their corresponding locations on the my user's $HOME directory.

 I repeat this process with the gui and scripts directories.

+## Which shell do you use?
+I use Bash.
+I'm also looking into ZShell and TCSH.

 ## Conventions
 * $HOME denotes the /home/myuser/ directory on a system.